alexanderzenner/shoppies/README.md

   - I wanted the app to have the look and feel of an actual Shopify app
   - I love exploring new design systems :)

-I challenged myself to replicate the design displayed in the challenge description doc. \
+I challenged myself to replicate the design shown in the challenge description doc. \
-After replicating the design I added a few more touches to help the user:
+After replicating the design I added a few more touches to help the user, including some instructions and a link back to this repository (+ see the "Extras added" below).

-- some instructions
-- an overview of how many nominations the user has made and how many they can still make
-- a link back to this repository
+___

 ## Features
-### Technical Requirements
+### Technical Requirements (from the challenge description doc)
 - [x] Search results should come from OMDB's API
 - [x] Each search result should list at least its title, year of release and a button to nominate that film.
 - [x] Updates to the search terms should update the result list